-Starting a sports betting platform: elements of success
+Starting a sports betting platform in 2021: elements of success

 Sports bettors have been making wagers for almost as long as there have been events to bet on.
 But the practice has changed with the times — now, instead of having to go to racing tracks or betting shops, bets can be placed online, from anywhere, 24/7.
 With the online sector booming, starting an online sports betting platform has never been a better prospect; this article covers what an online sportsbook needs to be a success.

 Betting sites have become the go-to option for modern punters.
 Betting from a laptop or a mobile phone is faster, easier, and far more convenient than having to travel to a bookmaker — not to mention the fact that many online sportsbooks can offer a wider variety of sports disciplines and events to bet on, up-to-the-minute data feeds, and new options like virtual sports and esports.
 In order to keep up with the constantly growing demand, more and more companies are opening online sports betting sites.
 Below, we’ll walk you through the main elements of a high-quality online sportsbook.

 Variety of bets

 There is a huge variety of bets and wagers for punters to choose from.
 The same kind of bet can be known by different names in different regions, and types of wagering that are popular in one country are sometimes virtually unheard of elsewhere.